HaozheLiu-ST/HaozheLiu-ST.github.io/index.md

 ---
 ### News

-**He will join AI Initiative, KAUST to pursue the PhD degree under the supervision of Juergen Schmidhuber!**
+\[2022-9\] **He will join AI Initiative, KAUST to pursue the PhD degree under the supervision of Juergen Schmidhuber!**

-He is invited as a reviewer for CVPR'2022, ICML'2022, ECCV'2022 and MICCAI'2022!

-[Our method (Group-wise Inhibition)](https://github.com/LinusWu/TENET_Training) is merged into the official benchmark of [ImageNet-C](https://github.com/hendrycks/robustness)!
+\[2022-5\] [Our method (Group-wise Inhibition)](https://github.com/LinusWu/TENET_Training) is merged into the official benchmark of [ImageNet-C](https://github.com/hendrycks/robustness)!

-1 paper is submitted to ICML'2022, 2 papers are submitted to MICCAI'2022 and 3 papers are submitted to ECCV'2022.
+\[2022-5\] 1 paper is submitted to ICML'2022, 2 papers are submitted to MICCAI'2022 and 3 papers are submitted to ECCV'2022.
 Best wishes for them!

+\[2022-4\] He is invited as a reviewer for ICML'2022, ECCV'2022 and MICCAI'2022.

-Our paper (Scene Consistency Representation Learning for Video Scene Sgementation) is accepted by CVPR'2022!
+\[2022-3\] Our paper (Scene Consistency Representation Learning for Video Scene Sgementation) is accepted by CVPR'2022!

+\[2021-10\] He is invited as a reviewer for CVPR'2022.

-Our paper (Group-wise Inhibition based Feature Regularization for Robust Classification) is accepted by ICCV'2021!
+\[2021-7\] Our paper (Group-wise Inhibition based Feature Regularization for Robust Classification) is accepted by ICCV'2021!

 ---